 Abhijit Banerjee, Xin Meng, Tommaso Porzio, Nancy Qian, Thursday, September 4, 2014

 The loosening of the one-child policy will transform China’s demographic development in coming years, but it also runs the risk of lowering China’s high rate of personal savings.
 This column argues that high estimates of the magnitude of this response may be overstated.
 There are multiple channels at play, and predictions of a large response in savings do not account for general equilibrium effects.

-Pradumna B. Rana 05 August 2014
+Pradumna B. Rana, Tuesday, August 5, 2014

 China’s frustration with the slow progress of IMF governance reform has contributed to the evolution of a China-led architecture that locks out the West – the latest examples being the New Development Bank and the Credit Reserve Arrangement established by the BRICS.
 This column argues that these institutions are not a threat to the IMF and the World Bank, but they complicate global economic governance.
 It is unlikely that Europe’s ‘troika’ model – where the IMF works jointly with regional financing facilities – will be possible in Asia.
 We perhaps need a New Bretton Woods.

 The Chinese government has been actively promoting innovation via policies such as R&D subsidies, tax relief, and location policies.
 Since 1995, central and local governments have established more than 100 clusters in over 60 cities.
 This column presents new evidence on the effect of the concentration of firms on product innovation (new products) in the manufacturing industries.